boybook/wsjtx_lib_nodejs/README.md

 **Parameters:**
 - `mode`: WSJTXMode enum value
 - `audioData`: Float32Array or Int16Array of audio samples
-- `frequency`: Center frequency in Hz
+- `frequency`: Audio base frequency in Hz (typically 500-3000 Hz for FT8)
 - `threads`: Number of threads to use (optional, default: 4)

 **Returns:** Promise resolving to DecodeResult with success status